 10. bread: (noun) A common food made from flour and water.

-11. broke off: (verb) To have separated a piece of something from a larger piece.
+11. broke off: (verb phrase) To have separated a piece of something from a larger piece.

 12. carry: (verb) To hold something and move it from one place to another.